bkacjios/lua-mumble/README.md

 -- The mumble library is returned by a require call local mumble = require("mumble")

--- Connect to a mumble server
+-- Create a new mumble client
--- Returns client metatable object
--- Can return nil and an error string if something went wrong mumble.client, [ String error ] = mumble.connect(String host, Number port, String certificate file path, String key file path)
+mumble.client = mumble.client()

 -- Main event loop that handles all events, ping, and audio processing -- This will block the script until SIGINT or mumble.stop(), so call this *after* you create your hooks